 Ultimately, we have to take full responsibility for who we choose to love and who we choose to trust.
 If you frequently fail at finding people worth trusting, it may mean that early in life, your instincts were damaged by those entrusted to make you believe that the world is a safe place.
 If you come from a family where you were betrayed through incest, abuse, or other serious violations of trust, you may be unconsciously drawn to someone who is more likely to betray you.
 If that is the case, you may need professional help to understand how to leave your relationship and choose healthier partners.

 On the other hand, you may create what you most fear: Your childhood traumas may have damaged your ability to know when to trust and when to be suspicious.
-Your vigilance against being betrayed may be so high that you are unable to get a clear read on who your partner is and what he or she is up to.
+Your vigilance against being betrayed may be so high that you are unable to get a clear read on who your partner is and what they are up to.

 For example, one patient of mine was constantly belittled and rejected by everyone in his family.
 As a result, he entered his marriage with low self-esteem and an acute fear of abandonment.
 The weight of these emotions made him overly sensitive and angrily reactive to the slightest criticism or complaint from his wife.
 His terror that she would replace him resulted in his wife’s feeling so burdened by his insecurities that she fulfilled his worst fears and left him for another man.

 In other words, just because you feel that you were betrayed doesn’t mean that you were.
-You may be tempted to believe that your partner has betrayed you if he or she doesn’t live up to your unrealistically high expectations.
+You may be tempted to believe that your partner has betrayed you if they don’t live up to your unrealistically high expectations.
 It isn’t your partner’s job to repair your childhood traumas, and it is not necessarily a betrayal of you if they fail to do so.
 In addition, hurting those we love and getting hurt by them is part of the inevitable, even necessary, give and take of intimate relationships.

 Gambles worth taking